Psychoactive drug: Effect on animals

-A number of animals consume different psychoactive plants, animals, berries and even fermented fruit, becoming intoxicated, such as cats after consuming catnip.
+A number of animals consume different psychoactive plants, animals, berries and even fermented fruit, becoming intoxicated.
+An example of this is cats after consuming catnip.
 Traditional legends of sacred plants often contain references to animals that introduced humankind to their use.
 Animals and psychoactive plants appear to have co-evolved, possibly explaining why these chemicals and their receptors exist within the nervous system.

 Widely used psychoactive drugs

 This is a list of commonly used drugs that contain psychoactive ingredients.
 Please note that the following lists contains legal and illegal drugs (based on the country's laws).

+Common legal drugs

+The most widely consumed psychotropic drugs worldwide are: